jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ## Overview of Hugo and PaperMod

-Skip or skim this section if you're already familiar with Hugo and PaperMod (e.g., if you read/watched the [resources](#resources)).
-I describe specific features of my website in [My website](#my-website).
+Skim this section or skip to [My website](#my-website) if you're already familiar with Hugo and PaperMod (e.g., if you read/watched the [resources](#resources)).

 ### Repo structure

-Please read [Hugo's directory structure](https://gohugo.io/getting-started/directory-structure/) and at least the top part of [Hugo's content organization](https://gohugo.io/content-management/organization/) for a general overview of Hugo's directory structure.
+Please read [Hugo's directory structure](https://gohugo.io/getting-started/directory-structure/) (3 min) and the top part of [Hugo's content organization](https://gohugo.io/content-management/organization/) (1 min) for a general overview of Hugo's directory structure.
 I'll describe more in-depth below.

 Here's the structure of my repository.
 I omit unimportant stuff and stuff I don't use, and certainly changes will be made, but this is all the important stuff: